Siroz555/CaribouStonks/README.md

 - KeyShortcut: Link Keybinds to commands to be executed.

 - Stonks
-    - Configure display of item prices in Tooltips.
+    - Configure the display of item prices in Tooltips.
     - Graphical representation of an item's price trend, quantity, and other information.
 (BETA)
     - Search engine for all SkyBlock items.
     - KeyBind to find an item.